vsergeev/arm-bmw-sw/README.md

 A lightweight software library and selftest application for the [arm-bmw](http://theanine.io/projects/arm-bmw/) development board.

-## Selftest Application
+## Self-test Application

-The selftest application provides a basic CLI over the UART with hardware unit tests and utility programs.
+The self-test application provides a basic CLI over the UART with hardware unit tests and utility programs.
 The UART is configured for 115200 8N1, and the CLI may be accessed with your favorite serial port program.

 The hardware unit tests include UART, SPI, I2C, SPI Flash, I/O Expander, and UI tests.
 These tests combine loopbacks and interactive verification to verify the correct operation of the hardware.
 See the tests in the [apps/selftest/tests](app/selftest/tests) folder for more information.